Age of Discovery: The Americas: The New World

-Very little of the divided area had actually been seen by Europeans, as it was only divided by a geographical definition rather than control on the ground.
-Columbus's first voyage in 1492 spurred maritime exploration and, from 1497, a number of explorers headed west.
+Little of the divided area had actually been seen by Europeans, as it was only divided by a geographical definition rather than control on the ground.
+The desire to compete with the Ottoman Empire and Columbus's first voyage spurred further maritime exploration and, from 1497, other explorers headed west.

 North America

 That year John Cabot (Giovanni Caboto), also a commissioned Italian, got letters patent from King Henry VII of England.
-Sailing from Bristol, probably backed by the local Society of Merchant Venturers, Cabot crossed the Atlantic from a northerly latitude hoping the voyage to the "West Indies" would be shorter and made a landfall somewhere in North America, possibly Newfoundland.
+Sailing from Bristol Cabot crossed the Atlantic from a northerly latitude hoping the voyage to the "West Indies" would be shorter and made landfall in North America, possibly Newfoundland.

+Prior to Cabot's voyage, the furthest European expeditions in the North Atlantic had been by Norse explorers, who established settlements in Newfoundland and Greenland, which were abandoned in the 11th century and mid-15th century, respectively.
+Merchants from Bristol had sponsored exploratory voyages in the 1480s, which did not report anything of note.

-In 1499 João Fernandes Lavrador was licensed by the King of Portugal and together with Pêro de Barcelos they first sighted Labrador, which was granted and named after him.
-After returning he possibly went to Bristol to sail in the name of England.
-Nearly at the same time, between 1499 and 1502 brothers Gaspar and Miguel Corte Real explored and named the coasts of Greenland and also Newfoundland.
+In 1499 João Fernandes Lavrador was licensed by the King of Portugal and together with Pero de Barcelos they first sighted Labrador, which was granted and named after him.
+Between 1499 and 1502 the brothers Gaspar and Miguel Corte Real explored and named the coasts of Greenland and Newfoundland.
 Both explorations are noted in the 1502 Cantino planisphere.